mikerouw/MikeRouwRepo/ISQA8086_Assignment_Sep26.md

 3. Day/Night – This is a day/night indicator (D or N)
 4. Location – This is an indicator of the observation location (A or B)
 5. Temp – This is the temperature measured (degrees F or C)
-6. Chlorophyl – This is the measurement of the chlorophyll
+6. Chlorophyll – This is the measurement of the chlorophyll
 7. Cuni Density – This is the number of Cuni measured (count/liter)
 8. Cuni Size – This is the diameter of the Cuni colony as measured (mm)
 9. Chippo Density – This is the number of Chippo measured (count/liter)